 Tampa Parental Relocation Attorney

-Parental Relocation with a Minor Child
+Parental Relocation with a Minor Child in Florida

 If your divorced or in the process of divorce you may be considering relocating with your minor child beyond 50 miles from the location of the address in your last divorce or paternity order, it is important to consult with a family law lawyer.
 Hiring an attorney who is experienced in parental relocation law in Florida is important as these cases can be difficult to manage on your own.
 Florida law regarding parental relocation with a child is governed by Florida Statute 61.13001.